 Salaried Graduate Apprenticeship

-If you are a salaried trainee during your training you will be employed by one of our schools and will receive a salary based on the unqualified teachers salary scale.
+If you are a salaried apprentice during your training you will be employed by one of our schools and will receive a salary based on the unqualified teachers salary scale.

 For Primary and EYFS trainees